Pirates of the Caribbean Slang in 1666

 SLACK WATER — the period between a tide and a tide, when the water goes nowhere: neither up nor down, basically it’s changing the direction, and it’s calm for short while.

-BLACK JACK — this one is not the game, yet more likely giving the name to the game.
-Well, originally the Black Jack is the barrel of bear used in pubs and taverns of that time, as a barrel and also as a table.
+BLACK JACK — this one is not the game originally, yet more likely giving the name to the game.
+Well, originally the Black Jack is the barrel of bear used in pubs (short from “public house”) and taverns of that time, as a barrel and also as a table.
 With the same use onboard of a boat.
 Why the Jack is Black?
 Barrels used to be sealed and coated externally with tar, so all those jacks were in fact black ones.

 SAVVY — comes from “being smart” or simply “smart” from French, used widely over the pirate community, and it certainly gained another ton of popularity as being promoted in the Pirates of the Caribbean motion picture franchise.

 EIGHT BELLS — is a shift.
-A bell is a sound called manually after the sand glass changes, and the sand glass was 30 min long.
-A boat making way measures time by sand glass and making a bell.
-If you are on a shift then your eighth bell you hear shall mean end of shift, as they were 4 hours long traditionally.
-So, eight bells is practically a rest, and a bottle of rum… Yo ho ho!
+A bell is a sound called manually after the sand glass changed, and the sand glass was 30 min long.
+A boat making way measures time by sand glass and making bells.
+If you are on a shift then your 8th bell you hear shall mean the end of the shift, as those shifts are 4 hours long traditionally (till now when a one-hand boat makes it thu the ocean, skippers usually take 4 hour shift before taking a nap).
+So, eight bells practically means a rest… and a bottle of rum… Yo ho ho!

-BOAT — a wider term for anything that floats in general, used till today among sailing community for any floating thingy with a sail or any thingy classified for the purpose of pleasure.
-The contrary version is a “ship” which stands for a big boat, a part of navy and a part of larger fleet.
-A simple solution to pretend you are the mariner: use “boat” anywhere for anything except that you stress specifically it was a ship.
+BOAT — a wider term for anything that floats in general, used till today among sailing community for any floating thingy with a sail or any floating thingy classified for the purpose of pleasure.
+The contrary version is a “ship” which stands for a big boat, a part of navy or a part of larger fleet.
+A simple solution to pretend you are the mariner: use “boat” anywhere for anything except that you stress specifically she was a ship.

 SCURVY DOG — a foul person, as a left handed compliment.
-Comes from SCURVY which was a term for a disease, identified nowadays as a lack of Vitamin C (softened gums, losing teeth, pain in limbs, breath issues, and overall weakness and tiredness)
+It comes from SCURVY which was a term for a disease, identified nowadays as a lack of Vitamin C (softened gums, losing teeth, pain in limbs, breath issues, and overall weakness and tiredness)

 ARR, or ARRGH — pure a Holywood (sources say)